JorjaFox/website/_posts-old-blog/2015-07-24-csi-finale-chars-deaths-titles.md

 And then we have this from [Ask Kristen (E!)](http://www.eonline.com/news/678080/spoiler-chat-scoop-on-american-horror-story-pretty-little-liars-arrow-the-mindy-project-and-more)

 > Elena: What is going on with the CSI series finale movie?
 No George Eads and no Elisabeth Shue?
 Who's in this special?
 > Remember Lindsey, Catherine Willows' daughter?
 Well, she's now in her early 20s and a CSI in training and she's very eager to help with the big case.

 I would guess that Lindsey is the 'replacement' for Nick, since George bowed out of the finale.
-Now I wonder <em>which</em> Lindsey (remember, they recast her).
+Now I wonder _which_ Lindsey (remember, they recast her).

 And finally....